rosewisotzky/lahman-baseball/README.md

+#### NOTE: This was a group project with multiple contributors.
+All work on the rose-wisotzky branch was completed by Rose Wisotzky.
+The answers to the questions below are included in the file titled LahmanBaseball.sql in the scripts folder.

 ## Lahman Baseball Database Exercise
 - this data has been made available [online](http://www.seanlahman.com/baseball-archive/statistics/) by Sean Lahman
 - you can find a data dictionary [here](http://www.seanlahman.com/files/database/readme2016.txt)